Financial Literacy Basics

 1099-DIV — Dividend income

 Issued by brokerages and mutual fund companies to investors who received dividend payments during the year.
-Different boxes break out qualified dividends (which often qualify for lower tax rates) from ordinary dividends and capital gain distributions.
+Different boxes break out qualified dividends (which qualify for lower tax rates when the holding-period rules are met) from ordinary dividends and capital gain distributions.

 1099-R — Retirement plan distributions